Investing

 There are several reasons why you might want to consider investing in a VCT.
 We’ve outlined some of these below.
 But before you make any investment decision, we recommend you talk to a financial adviser who can explain whether the investment is right for you.

-VCTs offer growth potential
+1) VCTs offer growth potential

 VCTs invest in smaller, VCT-qualifying companies that are not listed on the main market of the London Stock Exchange.
 Smaller companies have the potential to grow much faster than their larger listed counterparts.
 By offering investors access to an instantly diversified portfolio of smaller companies, established VCTs can offer an attractive way to gain exposure to this sector.
 However, investing in small, VCT qualifying companies means VCTs are high-risk investments, and you may not get back the full amount you invest.

-VCTs offer tax incentives
+2) VCTs offer tax incentives

 When you invest in new VCT shares, you are entitled to claim a number of tax incentives on investments up to £200,000 each year.
 These include:

-• Income tax relief – You can claim up to 30% upfront income tax relief on the amount you invest, provided you keep your VCT shares for at least five years.
+• Income tax relief on VCTs – You can claim up to 30% upfront income tax relief on the amount you invest, provided you keep your VCT shares for at least five years.
 So if you invest £10,000 in a VCT, £3,000 can be taken off your income tax bill, although the amount of income tax you claim cannot exceed the amount of income tax due.

 • Tax-free dividends – If your VCT pays dividends, there is no tax to pay, and you won’t need to declare them on your tax return.

-VCTs can help you to diversify your investments
+3) VCTs can help you to diversify your investments

 The share price of listed companies can be affected by national and international events and global market conditions.
 Smaller companies on the other hand, can follow a different investment cycle from other parts of the market, and are often more reflective of the underlying performance of an individual company.
 This means VCTs can help to add useful diversification to an overall investment portfolio.

-VCTs help support British innovation and the economy
+4) VCTs help support British innovation and the economy

 Investing in a VCT means you can feel confident that you are helping innovative smaller companies to create jobs, prosperity and economic growth across the country.

-VCTs can complement other investment arrangements
+5) VCTs can complement other investment arrangements

 While VCTs typically carry a higher risk profile, they can be a useful addition to your investment portfolio if you are looking to complement existing pension plans or other long-term investments, such as Individual Savings Accounts (ISAs).
-VCTs are also a valuable part of retirement planning if your pension limits are at risk of being breached.
+VCTs can also be a valuable part of retirement planning if your pension limits are at risk of being breached.

 As with any investment, please ensure that you are comfortable with the associated risks before making any investment decisions.

-VCTs can help to generate additional income
+6) VCTs can help to generate additional income

 The tax-free dividends paid by VCTs can provide an attractive, supplementary income, which could be useful, especially if you’re approaching or in retirement.